CuteThalia/Flare-Collection/src/laws-for-map/README.md

 > If you are on a map and you kill the whole party, the last law window will tell You
 > that every one is dead and its game over before actually going to the game over.
 >
->
 > ####We tell you before we punish you, battles.
 >
-> In battles when you do an action that hits and the law is broken, if that law would kill You
+> In battles when you do an action and the law is broken, if that law would kill You
 > we will tell you before we actually punish you.
 >
 > ####We Punish before we tell you, map.